ZJR64/Shop/docs/DesignDoc.md

 ### Definition of MVP

-The Minimal Viable Product (MVP) includes minimal authentication, which includes customer and admin user accounts for logging in and out of the site.
+The MVP includes minimal authentication, which includes customer and admin user accounts for logging in and out of the site.
 As well as customer and e-store admin fuctionality.
 The required functionality involves searching for products, selecting the size of a product, modifying personal information, and addind or removing products from the cart, for customers.
 The admin aspect of the functionality involves adding, removing, and editing product and ingredient data, and adding or removing other admins.
 Admins will not have access to a shopping cart like a customer would.

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._